- This event has passed.

 The members of Till by Turning met while studying instrumental performance at Oberlin Conservatory.
 Inspired in part by a unique instrumentation (violin, viola, bassoon, and piano), the first concert was a program of music by Sofia Gubaidulina.
 Since then, the ensemble has commissioned and premiered music by Jessica Pavone, Aaron Siegel, Jason Cady, Jim Altieri, Matt Marble, Sabrina Schroeder, Alex Ness, Jordan McLean, among others.
 Repertoire also includes pieces by Morton Feldman, Olivier Messiaen, Ornette Coleman, Harold Meltzer, Faust, James Tenney, and Christian Wolff.
 Till by Turning explores the group’s creativity by presenting original works produced by the members, as well as through collaborations with visual artists such as Paul Rowley, Christine Edwards, and Brock Monroe.

-Vermont based Maria Pugnetti aka Wooly Mar is an interdisciplinary artist with a varied background.
+Maria Pugnetti aka Wooly Mar is a Vermont based interdisciplinary artist with a varied background.
 Pugnetti has a Fine Arts Degree in Painting from the University of California, Santa Cruz and has worked as a freelance painter and illustrator, costume designer, video artist, light designer and creative mentor.

 Juliana Furioso aka JMoneyFur is a sound artist, electronic musician, interactive artist, and performer.
 Born and raised in Washington, DC, they studied cultural studies, visual and performing arts in their undergraduate at the Evergreen State College.
-In recent years, they co-founded and directed a multi-functional art space in Austin, TX called the Museum of Human Achievement (MoHA).
-Juliana is currently completing an MFA in Sculpture at the Maryland Institute College of Art.
+In recent years, they co-founded and directed a multi-functional art space in Austin, TX, the Museum of Human Achievement (MoHA).
+Juliana just completed an MFA in Sculpture at the Maryland Institute College of Art in May 2017.

-Please consider making a donation of $5-$15 to support these extremely excellent and diligent traveling performers!
+Please consider making a donation of $5-$15 or more to support these extremely excellent and diligent traveling performers!

-We will also have our COTFG and NMASS T-Shirts available for sale.
+We will also have our COTFG and New Media Art and Sound Summit T-Shirts available for sale.
 Support NMASS2017!